vuex-orm/vuex-orm/docs/api/deleting-data.md

   }
 }

+// Delete single data by primary key value with model class.
+User.delete(1);

+// Or you can pass obejct as argument as well.
+User.delete({ where: 1 })

+// Or you can delete data from an existing model instance. const user = await User.find(1) user.delete()

-// Delete single data by primary key value. store.dispatch('entities/users/delete', 1)
+// Or you can delete single data by primary key value with vuex action. store.dispatch('entities/users/delete', 1)

 // Or you can pass obejct as argument as well.